Master of Arts in Teaching (MAT) Program

 - Students graduate after completing six semesters of coursework and student teaching.

-Check out these answers to answers to frequently asked questions about Marian's MAT program.
+Check out these frequently asked questions about Marian's MAT program.

 As part of the Master of Arts in Teaching program, you'll complete a number of required education and elective courses, including subjects like:

 - Second language learning